PHILIPPINES COUNTRY GUIDE

 Regardless, it’s still difficult to start a Philippines company.
 There are also a number of industries from which foreigners are limited or fully excluded from participation.

-Financial Markets and Stocks in the Philippines
+Trading Stocks in the Philippines

 You can gain general exposure to the Philippines market through an ETF focused specifically on the country.
 For example, the PSEi is composed of the 30 largest and most active stocks listed on the Philippine Stock Exchange (PSE).

 If you want the benefits of investing directly in a frontier market like the Philippines, though, you will need a brokerage account in Asia.
-Both Hong Kong and Singapore brokerage firms will allow you to trade stocks in the Philippines.
+Both Hong Kong and Singapore brokerage firms will allow you to buy stocks in the Philippines.

 In one form or another, the Philippines has had a stock exchange since 1927.
 The Philippines Stock Exchange (PSE) was created in 1992 from a merger of the Manila Stock Exchange and the Makati Stock Exchange.
-Today, it has 275 listed companies.

 The minimum investment to get started is ₱1000 (roughly $20 USD), but there is also a board lot on each corporation, which means you must purchase a set number of shares, at minimum.